Last Updated on 17 December, 2020 by Veronica

 Vila Nova de Gaia

-After your walk along Porto’s Ribeira, go to the Luis I Bridge, cross it and visit the city located right in front of Porto, Vila Nova de Gaia.
+After your walk along Porto’s Ribeira, go to the Luis I Bridge, cross it, and visit the city located right in front of Porto, Vila Nova de Gaia.

-In Gaia, you have to visit this side of the Douro river bank.
-See one of the most typical boats, called “rabelos.”
-The rabelos are boats that were originally built for the transport of wine barrels and today, are used as a tourist attraction to make small cruises on the Douro River.
+The rabelos are boats that were originally built for the transport of wine barrels and, today, are used as a tourist attraction to make small cruises on the Douro River.
 Many photos have these little boats as protagonists.

 Visit a Port Wine Cellar